Is Elon Musk's Supercomputer Giving Memphis Cancer?

 So yes - xAI built what amounts to a power plant in a residential area with no oversight, no permitting, and no public consultation.
 The Memphis city council complained they’d been “left in the dark” about the project.
 Councilwoman Rhonda Logan summed it up: “We don’t know anything.
 This is already here and we don’t know anything.”

-The Health Claims: Where Things Get Slippery #
+The Health Claims #

 1. xAI operated illegally without permits